gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ```
 ````

-### Shortcode calls
+### Escaping shortcode syntax

-Use this syntax to escape the call within examples:
+Use this syntax to escape a shortcode call within examples:

 ```md {file="content/example.md"}
 {{</*/* foo */*/>}}